lucasnbsb/Data-Structures-and-Algorithms/notes/The high level description file.md

     - Two pointers start and end, start < end, swap and walk
 ## 350 Intersection of Two Arrays
     - count the occurences with a hashmap
-    - treverse the second and decrement the occurences in the map
+    - traverse the second and decrement the occurences in the map
 ## 374 Guess Number Higher Lower
     - Generic Binary search with higher lower
 ## 509 Fibonacci Number